rico-hengst/tropos.heatmap_missing_files/README.md

 ```

 * as pandas DataFrame
-    * the values in the column 'data' should be a dtype: datetime64[ns]
+    * the values in the column1 'date' should be a dtype: datetime64[ns]
     * the values in the second column shouls be float or integer
+        * reccomendation: use value *0* if file is NOT missing and value *1* if file is missing

 In general